Protesters clash with police as ministers to meet to discuss potential disorder

 Editor

-Riot police have been involved in face-offs with protesters across the UK as ministers are expected to meet to discuss the potential for further widespread disorder.
+Riot police have been involved in face-offs with protesters in parts of the UK as ministers prepare to meet to discuss the potential for further disorder.

 Axel Muganwa Rudakubana, 17, from Lancashire, is accused of the attack, but false claims spread online that the suspect was an asylum seeker who had arrived in the UK by boat.

+Merseyside Police said a number of officers were injured during “serious disorder” in Liverpool city centre on Saturday, with one officer being hit on the head by a chair.

+Bricks, bottles and a flare were also thrown at officers as they lined the The Strand in the city centre.

+Another officer was kicked and knocked off his motorcycle by a demonstrator and others tried to kick riot shields.

-On Saturday, bricks were thrown at officers in Stoke-on-Trent, fireworks were thrown amid tense exchanges between an anti-Islamic group and an anti-racism rally in Belfast, and windows of a hotel which has been used to house migrants were smashed in Hull.
+Elsewhere on Saturday, bricks were thrown at officers in Stoke-on-Trent, fireworks were thrown amid tense exchanges between an anti-Islamic group and an anti-racism rally in Belfast, and windows of a hotel which has been used to house migrants were smashed in Hull.

-A chair thrown by demonstrators hit an officer on the head in Liverpool, as bricks, bottles and a flare were also thrown at police while they lined the road on The Strand in the city centre.

-Another officer on a motorbike was kicked and knocked off his vehicle by a demonstrator and others tried to kick riot shields.

 Greater Manchester Police said a dispersal notice had been authorised for the city centre and Merseyside Police said greater stop and search powers had been granted for officers to deal with planned demonstrations.

-Scuffles broke out as opposing groups faced each other in Nottingham’s Market Square with bottles and other items thrown from both sides, and chants of “England until I die” and “Tommy Robinson” were drowned out by boos from the counter-protesters.
+Scuffles broke out as opposing groups faced each other in Nottingham’s Market Square with bottles and other items thrown from both sides, and chants of “England till I die” and “Tommy Robinson” were drowned out by boos from counter-protesters.

-On Saturday it was not possible to search “Tommy Robinson” on TikTok, and the social media platform instead showed the message: “This phrase may be associated with behaviour or content that violates our guidelines.”
+On Saturday it was not possible to search “Tommy Robinson” on TikTok, with the social media platform instead showing the message: “This phrase may be associated with behaviour or content that violates our guidelines.”

+Cleveland Police denied claims that the organiser of a march in Middlesbrough on Sunday had been arrested on terrorism charges.

+The force issued a statement saying a 29-year-old man had been arrested on Friday over firearms offences after Mr Robinson had posted: “Lad who organised Middlesbrough march been locked up on terrorism charges.”

-A priest at Sunderland Minster said yobs tried to smash a gravestone to use as missiles during widespread violence in the city, adding that they were guilty of “an act of sacrilege”.
+A priest at Sunderland Minster said yobs tried to smash a gravestone to use for missiles during widespread violence in the city, adding that it was “an act of sacrilege”.

-Sunderland Central Labour MP Lewis Atkinson said a link could be drawn between the disorder in his constituency on Friday and the ashes of the English Defence League (EDL), which was founded by Mr Robinson, whose real name is Stephen Yaxley-Lennon.
+Sunderland Central Labour MP Lewis Atkinson said a link could be drawn between the disorder in his constituency on Friday and the ashes of the EDL, which was founded by Mr Robinson, whose real name is Stephen Yaxley-Lennon.

 The far right has drawn condemnation from MPs across the political spectrum after disorder in London, Manchester, Southport and Hartlepool over the past three days.